Olli Jokinen: Post playing career

 After Jokinen retired from hockey in 2015, he created the South Florida Hockey Academy, along with former Florida Panthers players Tomáš Vokoun and Radek Dvořák.
 While his professional hockey career began to dwindle down, he expressed an interest in coaching, and in February 2021, he was hired to coach the team Mikkelin Jukurit in Liiga, which is the highest level hockey league in Finland.
 After his first season with Jukurit, which he led to second place in regular season, Jokinen was awarded the Kalevi Numminen trophy.

+In 2024 Olli Jokinen took over as the head coach of Timrå IK, which plays in the SHL.
+The Swedish team announced the contract, Jokinen's contract is a 2+1 model.
+So, in addition to two seasons, the contract includes one option year.

+In 2025 his contract with Timrå IK was terminated and he returned to Liiga and took over as the head coach of HIFK.
+The Finnish team announced the contract, Jokinen's contract is once again a 2+1 model.

 Personal life

 Jokinen met his wife Katerina, who was born in Greece but grew up in Finland, when they were both 18.
 They were married in 2001, and have three daughters.

 He has an older brother, Ville, who played 47 games in SM-liiga between 1996 and 1998 with four points (one goal and three assists) and 58 penalty minutes.